dogecoin/dogecoin/CONTRIBUTING.md

 helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](http://chris.beams.io/posts/git-commit/).

-If a particular commit references another issue, please add the reference, for example `refs #1234`, or `fixes #4321`.
-Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.

 Please refer to the [Git manual](https://git-scm.com/doc) for more information about Git.

-  - Push changes to your fork
-  - Create pull request

 The body of the pull request should contain enough description about what the patch does together with any justification/reasoning.
 You should include references to any discussions (for example other tickets or mailing list discussions).
 At this stage one should expect comments and review from other contributors.
-You can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.
+You can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied feedback.

 ## Squashing Commits